FyraLabs-Graveyard/wiki-old/guide/contributing/building.md

 To push the package onto Ultramarine's build system, run `umpkg push <target>`

 If you want to push a specific branch onto the tag, then you can use `umpkg push <target> --branch <branch>`

+This will get the latest commit of the branch, then use Koji to push the git URL to build the package.

 `umpkg` is a collection of tools for building and maintaining packages for Ultramarine, similar to `fedpkg`.